BoboiAzumi/BoboiAzumi/README.md

 - 👋 Hi, I’m @BoboiAzumi (Not real name), I'm a college student in Information System
 - 👀 I’m interested in Backend Web
-- 🌱 I’m currently learning Python, NodeJS, Java, and Web Design
+- 🌱 I’m currently learning Javascript (Node/Bun) using Hono or Express framework
 - 💞️ I’m looking to collaborate on Web Developer
 - 📫 How to reach me Facebook : Naufal Azmi